tchx84/bundletools/README.md

     vim etc/bundles.json
     ```

-1. Update one or more bundles.
+1. Update one or more bundles, to a specific bundles repository.

     ```
-    ./update.sh Letters-25.xo
+    ./update.sh arm-addons Letters-25.xo
     ```

     It will automatically upload the bundle to the corresponding